-AFAR published a great interview with two of our chefs taking part in the Chef Bike Tours next year.
+AFAR published a great interview with two of our chefs who took part in our first Chef Bike Tour in Sicily.
 We felt that their answers were spot on with the mission of these special edition gastronomic tours and therefore we want to share the article with you.

 We chat with James Beard Award–winners and best friends Mary Sue Milliken and Traci Des Jardins, who will ride—and cook—during an eight-day Sicilian expedition.